West Terre Haute, Indiana: Education

+Fayette Elementary School has a West Terre Haute postal address, but is not in the town limits and does not include any part of the town boundary in its attendance zone.

 West Terre Haute has a public library, a branch of the Vigo County Public Library.

 Transportation

 West Terre Haute is the last community in Indiana encountered travelling westbound on US 40 before crossing into Illinois.
 Interstate 70 does not pass through West Terre Haute itself but skirts its southern edge.
 There are two exits on I-70 for West Terre Haute: Exit #1 (eastbound only) onto U.S. 40 and Exit #3 onto Darwin Road, though it is also marked for Saint Mary-of-the-Woods College, which is five miles (8 km) northwest of West Terre Haute.